 Admire brightly-painted, uniquely Dutch architecture set against a distinctly Caribbean backdrop of tropical rainforest and towering mountainscapes.
-Explore the Old Courthouse, then head to Front Street for the island’s best shopping.
+Explore the Old Courthouse, then head to Front Street for the best St. Maarten shopping experience.
 Stop at the duty-free shops for fine jewelry, watches, handmade goods, island souvenirs, and more.

 Zipline Through the Rainforest